ms/buildtogether.tech/thinking/index.md

 ## Different Kinds of Learners

-Research starting in the 1980s showed that most neurotypical adults undergo a series of fairly predictable <span g="cognitive_transition">cognitive transitions</span> on their way from being a novice to being an expert in any domain <cite>Benner2000</cite>.
+Research starting in the 1980s showed that most <span i="neurotypical">neurotypical</span> adults undergo a series of fairly predictable <span g="cognitive_transition" i="cognitive transition">cognitive transitions</span> on their way from being a novice to being an expert in any domain <cite>Benner2000</cite>.
 (We say "most" and "neurotypical" because as with anything involving people, there will be outliers.)

-For our purposes, we will say that people are <span g="novice">novices</span>,
-<span g="competent_practitioner">competent practitioners</span>, or <span
+For our purposes, we will say that people are <span g="novice" i="novice">novices</span>, <span g="competent_practitioner" i="competent practitioner">competent practitioners</span>, or <span g="expert"
-g="expert">experts</span>.
+i="expert">experts</span>.
 Some characteristics that most novices share include doing things by rote (i.e., following a series of steps without understanding why they work), asking questions that don't make sense ("What color is the database?") and not being able to tell what is and isn't relevant---for example,